wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

    For recovery point type <strong>"snapshot and vault"</strong>, <strong>Vault tier</strong> snapshots are additionally transferred to a vault for additional security and longer retention.

-   <a name="Recovery_Services_Vault"></a>

-   #### Recovery Services Vault (RSV)

 4. In the background, the snapshot is compared to a snapshot of a previous recovery point and <strong>only incremental blocks are moved</strong> via HTTPs into the Recovery Services vault.
 (Efficient use of bandwidth!)

-   The recovery services vault has encryption enabled via Server-Side Encryption (SSE), so the backup is encrypted at rest and in transit.

-   When data is secured via <strong>Azure Disk Encryption</strong>, you are given the key encryption key (KEK) and BitLocker encryption key (BEK) stored in an Azure Key Vault, and also backed up via Azure Backup.
-During data recovery, there is no worry about what keys were used when the backup was taken, since the keys are restored for data recovery.

 PowerShell: